 - encourage the Victorian Government and local governments to adopt sound environmental practices and procedures.

 To meet these objectives, the Commissioner prepares a State of the Environment Report (SOE Report) every five years.
-The Commissioner also completes annual strategic audits of the environmental management systems of Victorian government agencies and public authorities, as well as the work of sectors of the Victorian community.

 Reporting on the environment

 Regular environmental reporting is an important way to understand how our local environment works and to track its health over time.

 The Commissioner works with scientists to collect, examine and provide the data upon which the reports are based.